-The provision, known as ‘CapitalGuard’, is a contracted service providing up to 27 fire engines.
-It is intended to provide a reduced level of operational capability sufficient to fulfil the Authority’s basic statutory duties.
+The provision, known as Capital Guard, is a contracted service providing fire engines during periods of strike action.
+It is intended to provide a reduced level of operational capability sufficient to fulfil the Authority's basic statutory duties.

-This means that the 27 fire engines will attend a limited range of incidents and that, in the first instance, the normal initial attendance to incidents will be just one fire engine.
+This means fire engines will attend a limited range of incidents and that, in the first instance, the normal initial attendance to incidents will be just one fire engine.

 The level of response available from the London Fire Brigade during any period of industrial action does not affect the likelihood of a fire occurring in a workplace or other premises.
 However, the vigilance and management of responsible persons can reduce the risk of fire.

 The 999/112 system will continue to operate as normal.
-However automatic fire alarm systems, which direct calls through to alarm receiving centres, will not generate an attendance unless a 999 call is made to confirm that there is a fire.
+However, automatic fire alarm systems, which direct calls through to alarm receiving centres, will not generate an attendance unless a 999 call is made to confirm there is a fire.

 During periods of strike action it is foreseeable that:

-In the event of a lift becoming stuck calls to the fire brigade should only be made if people in the lift are at immediate risk or in such distress as to need medical attention.
+In the event of a lift becoming stuck, calls to us should only be made if people in the lift are at immediate risk or in such distress as to need medical attention.